ashoknaidug/5143-OpSys-Gedela/assignments/cpu_simulation/README.md

 ### Which additional code is attributed to each team member.

--Akkaraboina, Manju Yadav
+- Akkaraboina, Manju Yadav
   -
   -
   -
   -
   -
--Ashoknaidu Gedela
+- Ashoknaidu Gedela
   -
   -
   -
   -
   -
--Biradhavolu, Sai Avinash Reddy
+- Biradhavolu, Sai Avinash Reddy
   -
   -
   -